birds-swim/DEBSEC/README.md

 WARNING:  The Kicksecure Team officially supports *only* vanilla Debian.
 See https://www.kicksecure.com/wiki/Unsupported for details.
 I personally haven't bumped into any catestrophic (or minor) issues using SpiralLinux + Kicksecure on a daily basis, but technically we're breaking Kicksecure's rules here.
 You're Milage May Vary.
 WARNING:  I am by no means a security expert or IT professional, nor do I claim to be one.

+# Requirements
+- A fresh install of SpiralLinux Builder Edition with a single user account named "User" (Kicksecure requirement).
+- NextDNS account.

 # Installation

 1. SpiralLinux